Published on

 Twitter

 Web performance is critical for user satisfaction and engagement.
-One of the most effective ways to enhance website speed is through media optimization (images, video etc.).
+One of the most effective ways to enhance website speed is through image optimization .

 Images often account for a significant portion of a webpage’s load time, so optimizing them can drastically improve performance.
 We’ll explore several key technique for image optimization.